By Manik Sharma Jan. 17, 2018

 We witness – and in most cases fail to – atrocities on the classes we suppress within the contours of this country.
 An incredible normalcy around caste suppression prevails in India making it unimaginably hard to contemplate victories, let alone the many little defeats.
 In Vemula’s case the fracture, the split that opened up was wide and gaping.
 It cried of nothing new, but it cried with a sense of utter loss, of words having failed, of dreams quashed and replaced by eternal sleep.
 A silencing act that was neither profound nor vague, simply hooked itself to the brain and pulled and pulled until the heart of the country popped out and finally took notice.

-It is difficult to look back to that month two years back.
+It is difficult to look back to that month four years back.
 Primarily because it reminds me how most upper-caste people that I am surrounded by reacted to Vemula’s suicide.
 Rejecting it either as failure or cowardice or rejecting the very idea that caste was a factor.
-It was both amusing and horrifying to see the privileged scamper to wipe the blood and not get rid of the weapon.
+It was horrifying to see the privileged scamper to wipe the blood and not get rid of the weapon.
 “Itna pressure thode na hota hai.
 Kuch aur hua hoga,” many said to me.
 Most wanted Vemula’s demise to be ascribed to something, anything else.
 It showed nervousness, perhaps even a little checked guilt.
 Because, the tragedy of Vemula’s loss wasn’t that he wasn’t, but that he could have been, anything, had we not been the way we are.

 I’m reminded of African-American social critic James Baldwin’s famous lines that are just as relevant for Dalits as they were for Blacks: “To be a Negro in this country and to be relatively conscious is to be in a rage almost all the time.”
 Vemula was at an age, at a time in his life where he probably questioned more than he could absorb the answers to.
 The way we all are when we are young.
 Only, he was Dalit, a rung lower on the ladder and therefore undeserving in the eye of those above him, of the liberties and freedoms he aspired to.
 Vemula’s youth, was as much his badge as it was his undoing.